Yume no Uta/Futari de...: Background and composition

 Upon hearing the composition for the song by Hirō Yamaguchi, Koda Kumi mentioned how it had both happy and sad elements.
 She took the reins and had the song split in two, making "Yume no Uta" to encompass the sadness experienced after a break-up, and "futari de..." to encompass the happiness of growing with someone.
 Toru Watanabe performed the instrumentals for "Yume no Uta", while h-wonder performed "futari de...".

 Toru Watanabe had previous worked with Kumi for her 2005 album secret, along with working with Kumi's younger sister misono.
 She has also worked with the likes of TRF and Ami Suzuki. h-wonder had worked with Kumi previously for her studio albums affection (2002) and Grow into One.
 They have also worked with the likes of Yoko Kanno, BoA and MAX, and South Korean groups TVXQ and After School.

-The single also made a milestone in her career, whereas it became the first time she took complete control.
+The single also made a milestone in her career, where it became the first time she took complete control.
 Along with the musical direction, she also wrote the lyrics for both tracks and assisted in the direction for the music video, including choosing the clothing for her alternate characters.